MayureshShilotri/Scrimba_7Day_Challenge/README.md

 # Scrimba_7Day_Challenge

-Hi fellow coder 👋
+Hey 👋

-Welcome to the 7-day JavaScript challenge!

-Every day for the next week, you'll get a quick JavaScript challenge right here in your inbox.
-The challenges have been created by Dylan Israel and will be presented as Scrimba screencasts, meaning you can solve them directly in the browser.
-The following day, you'll get Dylan's suggested solution, along with the next challenge.

-If you'd like to watch Dylan's introduction to this course, you can click here.
-Or, if you'd rather jump directly to the first challenge, click the link below👇

-Day 1: Add Border

-In this challenge, you'll create a border of asterisk (*) characters around an array.
-The array methods you can use to solve it are push(), unshift(), and concat().
+It's Per from Scrimba here.
+This week, we're offering you a free email-based JavaScript course.

+Those who enroll in it will get a JavaScript challenge in their inbox every day for a week.
+All created by the eminent Dylan Israel 🔥

+To enroll, simply click the link below 👇

+​Click here to enroll & watch the first challenge!​

+The challenges assume that you have basic understanding of JavaScript, and that you know concepts like arrays, strings, functions, conditionals, and loops.

-If you feel you're lacking the JavaScript skills needed to solve these challenges, you can check out Dylan's free Intro to JavaScript and Intro to ES6 courses first.
+If you're not fully there yet, you can check out Dylan's free Intro to JavaScript and Intro to ES6 courses first.
 And if those aren't enough, we also have a full-blown JavaScript bootcamp.

+Share the challenge!
+If you'd like to share this challenge with someone, you can send them a link to this landing page, so that they can sign up for themselves: https://jschallenge.scrimba.com​
+​
 Best of luck 😁

 Cheers